-In stratified flows the baroclinic wave speed may impose a constraint on the stable internal mode timestep as shown in Eq.
-19. However, the FV internal mode timestep is not automatically adjusted to satisfy the baroclinic wave speed limit.
-Additionally the mode splitting scheme stability may benefit from limiting the ratio between the internal and external mode timstep to around 10 or less.
+In stratified flows the baroclinic wave speed may impose a constraint on the stable internal mode timestep.
+However, the internal mode timestep is not automatically adjusted to satisfy the baroclinic wave speed limit.
+Additionally, the mode splitting scheme stability may benefit from limiting the ratio between the internal and external mode timestep to around 10 or less.